How to Know When You Need New Brake Pads?

 - When braking, the nose of your vehicle pulls to one side.

-- This is caused by uneven tire pressure, a faulty wheel bearing, or a malfunctioning brake caliper.
+- Uneven tire pressure, a faulty wheel bearing, or a malfunctioning brake caliper cause this.

 - If unevenly worn brake pads are the cause, two new sets should be installed in one session.